miselin/rustic/README.md

 which is currently necessary until a mechanism for detecting that files in a module have changed is added.

+If you are building with `BUILD_RUST_LIBS=true`, running `make -B nolibs` will only rebuild Rustic itself, which is useful for development.

 ## Build Configuration

 Create a file `config.mk` in the root directory of the repository.